 Table 1 of this comment letter provides a summary of deficiencies identified in this audit report, described in the main body of this comment letter.
-Audit deficiencies include the reporting of questionable information, reporting of false information, use of problematic language, assessment of a standard as exceeded without support, vague or confusing statements, and apparent failures to comply with minimum audit requirements.
-Based on the deficiencies identified in this comment letter, it appears that compliance is questionable for at least ten standards, there is an indication of compliance is not met for two standards, and the report documents a failure to comply with one standard with no corrective action required.
+Audit deficiencies include the reporting of questionable information, reporting of false information, use of problematic language, assessment of standards as exceeded without sufficient support, vague and confusing statements or information, and apparent failures to comply with minimum audit requirements.
+Based on the deficiencies identified in this comment letter, it appears that compliance is questionable for at least seven standards, there is an indication of compliance is not met for four standards, and the report documents a failure to comply with two standards with no corrective action required.